johngodley/search-regex/readme.txt

 * Entirely new rewrite of the plugin.
 Requires minimum PHP 5.6.

 == Changelog ==

+= 2.4.1 - 29th November 2020 =
+- Fix replacements with a backslashed character

 = 2.4 - 29th October 2020 =
 - Support multi-line search phrases